kyranops/MSWatcher2/readme.md

 - All alerts can be toggle on/off, and alert messages can be fully customized without having to code
 - New alerts can be added by the user without requiring coding knowledge, and can be added straight into the config.ini file, no recompilation needed
 - Alerts can be integrated with other native Discord functions, including @everyone pings or other discord bots to manage alert logs

 *Full instructions provided in [readme.txt](https://github.com/kyranops/MSWatcher2/blob/main/dist/readme.txt)*

 ## Lifetime Upgrades and Improvements
-MSWatcher2 started out as a passion project and I am constantly working on it to make it better and more efficient.
+MSWatcher2 is my personal passion project and I am constantly working on it to make it better and more efficient.
-- New functions are always being added and existing functions are enhanced for reliability Updating is also a simple process, as MSWatcher2 is fully backwards compatible.
+- **Ongoing Development**: New functions are always being added and existing functions are enhanced for reliability Updating is also a simple process, as MSWatcher2 is fully backwards compatible.
-- Improvements to existing functionalities of MSWatcher2 will be free and remain free
+- **Free Updates Forever**: Updates to existing functionalities of MSWatcher2 will be free and remain free
 - The newest version will always be provided in the [dist](https://github.com/kyranops/MSWatcher2/tree/main/dist) folder.
 Simply drag-and-drop the new MSWatcher2.exe (and config.ini if specified)

 ***
 ## Getting Started
 This project is closed source.
 Please reach out to me on [Discord](https://discordapp.com/users/157035482650378241) if you are interested.

 A full guide on how to get set-up and configure MSWatcher2 is available in the readme.txt

 ***